Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br>
 </br>

-1. Explore the opn source odat servive provided by microsoft (https://services.odata.org/V3/Northwind/Northwind.svc/)
+1. Explore the open source OData service provided by Microsoft (https://services.odata.org/V3/Northwind/Northwind.svc/)
-2. Download the metadata of the odata service as <b>*.edmx</b> file to our system (remember after download remove the xml extension).
+2. Download the metadata of the OData service as <b>*.edmx</b> file to our system (remember after download remove the xml extension).
 3. To view the EDMX file in VSCode we use CSDL modeler extension provided by SAP
 4. Create a new CAP application and perform **cds init**
 5. Inside the empty CAP application drag and drop the <b>*.edmx</b> file to SRV folder
 </br> system will automatically generate external folder and generate a <b>*.csn</b> file

 6. We could see the output for all entity sets, if we select any entity the data is empty
-7. define a new custome **CDS** file **datamodel.cds** anad import the csn file to define our own custom entity
+7. define a new custom **CDS** file **datamodel.cds** and import the CSN file to define our own custom entity
-</br> from the available entities inside csn as a projection
+</br> from the available entities inside CSN as a projection

-8. create a file **datamodel.js** and implement the generic handler to fetch the data from remote odata service.
+8. create a file **datamodel.js** and implement the generic handler to fetch the data from remote OData service.
-9. To test the configuration lcoally, we added the **credentials.url** in the **package.json** file and tested the app locally
+9. To test the configuration locally, we added the **credentials.url** in the **package.json** file and tested the app locally

 </br> --  Now the extension app is ready for deploy to Cf </br>

-10. Added the configuration to connect to destiantion in BTP.
+10. Added the configuration to connect to destination in BTP.
 Change the configuration to support [Production]
-</br>with credentials having destiantion and path (NorthWind : /V3/Northwind/Northwind.svc)
+</br>with credentials having destination and path (NorthWind : /V3/Northwind/Northwind.svc)

 11. Install SAP Cloud build tool - check [SAP Documentation](https://sap.github.io/cloud-mta-build-tool/) -- check for setup file here [Github link for setup](https://github.com/SAP/cloud-mta-build-tool/releases) [Github build download page](https://sap.github.io/cloud-mta-build-tool/download/) [Github make.exe download page](https://sap.github.io/cloud-mta-build-tool/makefile/)
 </br>